alg5/closetopiccondition/README.md

-# Limit posts in the intopic
+# Close topics by condition

 ## Installation

-Copy the extension to phpBB/ext/alg/limitpostsintopic
+Copy the extension to phpBB/ext/alg/closetopiccondition

 Go to "ACP" > "Customise" > "Extensions" and enable the "Limit posts in the intopic" extension.